The Ramblers (draft)

 With processional deliberateness, Benedetto registered Bonomi’s raw indignation and fixed stern agreement with it to counsel expedience from imprudent chaos.
 The commanders shifted under its weight to strategically regroup in familiar responsibilities.

 Bonomi had announced his resignation on the preceding day because summary executions by the brigades had quavered the support and trust given to him by Lt.
-General Ira Eaker and General Mark W. Clark by failing their expectations for a greater number of Operation Sunrise arrests and newsworthy prosecutions.
+General Ira Eaker and General Mark W. Clark by failing to meet their expectations for a greater number of Operation Sunrise arrests and newsworthy prosecutions.
 Benedetto’s decision to bring Marlene Dietrich and a USAAF Captain to party headquarters, he reasoned, must have foreseen an opportunity to use Allen Dulles, the head of OSS, America’s interventionist hands, to reclaim its power by affirming the legitimacy of the emerging Italian criminal justice system with custodial transfers of high profile war criminals, like Rodolfo Grazian, who is being held in a POW camp in Algeria.

 Ushering the three visitors forward, “Your arrival, Maestro, is timely.
 Please, come in here.
 You are all welcome.
-I can offer confiscated cuvée cognac to hearten us past misgivings and the pathos of unease you, signora Dietrich, are struggling to hide.”
+I can offer confiscated cuvée cognac to hearten us past misgivings and the pathos of unease you, Signora Dietrich, are struggling to hide.”

 _____________________________________________________________________________

-Ruth Ann found Beth hunched in a walled corner against her bunk despondent and tear-stained.
+Joyce found Beth hunched in a walled corner against her bunk despondent and tear-stained.
 “You aren’t fearing the transfer to Okinawa.
 It is your handsome pilot.”

 With her fingers entangled in her long blonde locks, Beth lengthened herself and said “I am pregnant.
 Larry and the 15th Air Force are awaiting orders.”